New York became the 16th state to approve legal adult-use cannabis when Gov. Andrew Cuomo signed the Marijuana Revenue and Taxation Act (MRTA).

 Regulators will license commercial producers and sellers of cannabis and issue licenses for delivery services and on-site consumption facilities.
-Retail sales will be taxed at nine percent, plus up to a four percent local tax, as well as an additional tax based upon THC content.
+Retail sales will be taxed at nine percent.
+Plus there’s an up to a four percent local tax, as well as an additional tax based on THC content.

 Roughly 40 percent of the United States population now lives in states that have passed adult use-cannabis reform.

-Now New Jersey has a much smaller head start to begin adult-use sales with a medical cannabis market only slightly bigger than New York’s exceedingly modest medical cannabis program due to the size of New Jersey compared to New York.
+Now New Jersey has a much smaller head start to begin adult-use sales.
+Its medical cannabis market is only slightly bigger than New York’s exceedingly modest medical cannabis program due to the size of New Jersey compared to New York.

 New Jersey has about 105,000 patients and 15 dispensary locations open in a state of nine million people.

 Many New Jersey legalization advocates repeated the refrain that people will come from New York to buy cannabis in New Jersey when advocating for legalization.
 This would stimulate business and increase tax revenue for the State.
 They also said it would create a domino effect by encouraging other states to legalize.
 These two ideas were never reconciled.

 New York passed decriminalization in 2019 after failing to pass full adult-use legalization.
 The COVID-19 pandemic took most of the time that would have been devoted to cannabis in New York’s short legislative session.
 New Jersey in contrast, meets all year round.
 Therefore it does not have the rush many other legislatures like New York.
 They only meet in the first half of the year.